tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 At first, we were patting ourselves on the backs, a new generation of mine detecting rats were born.
 They were mega-rodents.
 Before they were the size of Beagles, but now they were as big as a German Shepherd and bulky like a Pit Bull.

-At first, they seemed to exhibit the same behavior as their predecessors, they found the mines, worked well with their handlers and looked to be the answer to a cheap effective way in eliminating a scourge of modern warfare.
+They seemed to exhibit the same behavior as their predecessors, finding the mines and working well with their handlers.
+We thought we found the answer to a cheap effective way in eliminating a scourge of modern warfare.

 There were some rules we had to adhere to with the rats.
 We had to pay strict attention to their mating habits and sterilize them when they were born, because if we didn’t we’d have an army of rats in just a matter of months.
 The math was actually frightening, a pregnant rat could produce a litter of 10 and give birth to another litter in only 4 weeks.